Bible Lesson on Creation for Kids (Genesis 1)

 LESSON OVERVIEW

-Big Truth: God is the Creator of all things—including me!
+Big Truth: God is the Creator of all things—and it is good!

 Bible Story: Creation – Genesis 1